Hertog War Studies Program (HWSP): please visit the HWSP website here for details.

-ISW is now accepting applications for its 2019 Fall Program!
+ISW is now accepting applications for its 2020 Spring Internship Program!

 The Institute for the Study of War (ISW) is committed to training the next generation of national security leaders through its innovative educational programs.
 ISW is currently seeking motivated and experienced college students or recent graduates to join our intern team.
 ISW offers a wide range of internships across diverse research portfolios and departments, including Counterterrorism, Russia, Turkey, Iraq, Syria, and Afghanistan.
 ISW also offers internships in National Security Innovation and Emerging Technologies and in non-profit management, including Development and External Relations.